 The education of nurses has always been an integral part of the Holy Name Medical Center healthcare mission.
 Founded in 1925 with Holy Name Hospital as Holy Name Hospital School of Nursing by the Sisters of St. Joseph of Peace, the school began with a class of 13 women and is now one of the largest and most respected coeducational diploma schools of nursing in New Jersey.

-Renamed Sister Claire Tynan School of Nursing in 2018, the school has a long history of outstanding nursing education, post-graduation job success, and academic advancement for students who wish to earn higher degrees in nursing.
-Today, approximately 10 percent of students are male, with 85 percent undertaking their nursing education later in life or as a second career.
+Renamed Sister Claire Tynan School of Nursing in 2018, the school has a long history of outstanding nursing education, NCLEX licensure pass rates, post-graduation job success, and academic advancement for students who wish to earn higher degrees in nursing.
+Today, approximately 15 percent of students are male, with 85 percent undertaking their nursing education later in life or as a second career.

-As a diploma school, the School of Nursing gives outstanding preparation to students for entry-level positions in nursing.
-The curriculum covers general education and prerequisite courses, in addition to the nursing-specific coursework, which encompasses the subjects listed below:
+As a diploma school, the School of Nursing provides outstanding preparation to students for entry-level positions in nursing.
+The curriculum includes general education and science courses, in addition to the nursing-specific coursework.

 Because the School of Nursing's program is hospital based, the emphasis is on patient or clinical practice and care.
 This is highly desirable, as students spend a great deal of time in clinical courses at Holy Name Medical Center's nursing units while earning their diploma, making them ready to "hit the ground running" in a variety of patient care settings, including: